 Note that the example wallets documented here (Electrum and BlueWallet in the first release) is "watch only", which is not able to conduct transactions without the participation of both signing seals in generating the required signatures.

-Since the front-end wallet (Electrum and BlueWallet) is where the user typically gets their visual feedbacks and is subject to phishing or malware attacks, the actual transactions passed on to the Counterseal Vault may not match what are being displayed on the wallet.
-Be sure to carefully examine the transfer amount and the transfer input/output addresses and satisfy yourself that there is no discrepancies between what are displayed on the front-end wallet and the Counterseal app on your mobile phone.
-Any defects would indicate a phishing attack with disastrous consequence.
+Since the front-end wallet (Electrum and BlueWallet) is where the user typically gets their visual feedback and is subject to phishing or malware attacks, the actual transactions passed on to the Counterseal Vault may not match what is being displayed on the wallet.
+Be sure to carefully examine the transfer amount and the transfer input/output addresses and satisfy yourself that there are no discrepancies between what is displayed on the front-end wallet and the Counterseal app on your mobile phone.
+Any defects would indicate a phishing attack with disastrous consequences.

-For the popular Bitcoin wallet Electrum, the standard counterseal configuration is diagramed above with both the Electrum and the Secondary Seal hosted on the same Windows PC.
+For the popular Bitcoin wallet Electrum, the standard Counterseal configuration is diagrammed above with both the Electrum and the Secondary Seal hosted on the same Windows PC.
 The Secondary Seal may be placed on another device of yours to create yet more redundancy.

 In the Electrum application, when first creating a wallet, select "Standard wallet" and then "Use a master key" in the Keystore selection screen to indicate that the keys are from an external key vault.
 On the "Create keystore from a master key" screen, scan the QR code displayed on the Counterseal Primary Signer (by tapping the "wallet card" on the counterseal app on your mobile phone) in order to initialize the Electrum key store from the air-gapped Counterseal vault, as illustrated below:

 After the keystore is initialized, the normal flow of Bitcoin transactions may commence.
 For instance, the example "Send" transaction is formulated and "exported" (red circle below) to the Primary Signer through the QR code as illustrated below with the Electrum screen on the right and Primary Signer left: